 The five questions that expose a weak agency

 You do not need to be technical to vet an agency.
 You need five questions and the patience to listen for vague answers.
+These are the questions to ask before you hire any e-commerce PPC agency.

 1. How will you measure success, and on what timeline?

 A strong answer names a metric tied to your money (ROAS, profit on ad spend, blended return) and a realistic ramp.
 A weak answer leans on impressions, clicks, or "brand awareness" for a store whose goal is sales.
 If they cannot tell you what number they are accountable to, nobody is accountable.
+If you are not sure what a healthy target looks like for your category, our guide to what counts as a good ROAS for e-commerce gives you the benchmarks to hold them to.

 2. Who actually works on my account day to day?

 Many agencies sell you a senior strategist and hand the account to a junior running templates.
 Ask who logs in, how often, and how much experience they have with stores your size.
 The person in the pitch should not vanish after the contract is signed.
+This is the single most common gap between what an agency sells and what an e-commerce brand actually receives.

 3. How do you handle Performance Max and the product feed?